msalibian/STAT406/Lecture16/README.md

 a.rf <- randomForest(V3~V1+V2, data=mm, ntree=500)
 ```

 Predictions can be obtained using the `predict` method, as usual, when you specify the `newdata` argument.
-Refer to the help page of `predict.randomForest` for details on the different behaviour of `predict` for Random Forests objects when the argument `newdata` is either present or missing.
+Refer to the help page of `predict.randomForest` for details on the different behaviour of `predict` for Random Forest objects when the argument `newdata` is either present or missing.

 To visualize the predicted classes obtained with a Random Forest on our example data, we compute the corresponding predicted conditional class probabilities on the same grid used before: